FailAcademy/learning/web-dev-foundation/_slides/week-04/01-flexbox-slides.md

 # flex

-Creating a flex container is accomplished simply using the `display` property in our CSS:
+Creating a flex container is accomplished simply by using the `display` property in our CSS:

 ```html
 <ul class="parent">